INN/doubleclick-for-wp/docs/developers-release-checklist.md

 - [ ] A widget outputs its HTML, and the widget's settings are added to `window.dfw`
 - [ ] An `[ad number=1]` or `[ad number=2]` shortcode should display the relevant sidebar.
 - [ ] An `[ad number=2 align=left]` shortcode should have the class `alignleft`.
+- [ ] Do settings saved in a previous version of this plugin work?

 Gutenberg tests